+And of course, it is so understandable why Balmoral is so special to her.
 There are over 3,500 rose bushes – plenty of David Austin ones – planted in a precise pattern around a central fountain.
 Look at the petals and that dreamy peach color that is now in bloom.

 During the pandemic, Queen Elizabeth also made a point to contribute to the on-line version of the Chelsea Flower Show and even share her favorite flower.
-Turns out it is lily of the valley which is also the flower she had in her coronation bouquet.
+Turns out it is the lily of the valley which is also the flower she had in her coronation bouquet.

 Not only role modeling wearing a mask right away- that brilliantly matched her signature floral hats – but also giving motivational speeches to Britain and the world about fortitude, patience and perseverance.

 The formal gardens are meticulously groomed and nostalgic as well.
-During World War II, she and her sister Princess Margaret turned a portion of the space into a vegetable garden which produced corn, tomatoes and beans.
+During World War II, she and her sister Princess Margaret turned a portion of the space into a vegetable garden that produced corn, tomatoes and beans.
 The flowers were dug up and replaced by vegetables to show how the Princesses were contributing to the war effort.

 All these years later, it’s where she’s spent four months of lockdown.